 *Related post: While you’re in the area, be sure to make a stop at Jerome Ghost Town and the charming town of Cottonwood!

-11. Eat under the Turquoise Arches
+Eat under the Turquoise Arches

-And if your kids are anything like mine, a Happy Meal from McDonald’s is pretty much the greatest thing in the world!
+Dining under the turquoise arches is a unique experience, and if your kids are anything like mine, a Happy Meal from McDonald’s is pretty much the greatest thing in the world!

-12. Become a cowboy for a day
+Become a Cowboy for a Day

 For a real Western experience, your kids will love spending a day at M Diamond Ranch where they can experience horseback riding and a cowboy cookout.